 At 52 weeks of follow-up, almost all participants treated with sonpiretigene experienced at least one mild to moderate ocular adverse event (94.4%) compared to two-thirds of the sham-control group (66.7%).
 An oparticipants treated with sonpiretigene experienced a serious adverse event.
 In Ocular adverse events were most commonly intraocular inflammation (primarily presence of anterior chamber cells), increased intraocular pressure (ocular hypertension), and damaged ocular blood vessels (conjunctival hemorrhage).
-Two sonpiretigene-treated participants (11.1%) and two sham-treated participants (22.2%) received topical steroid therapy for intraocular inflammation at week 52.
-No participants experienced inflammation of the retina, choroid, or blood vessels of the eye, ischemic neuropathy (sudden vision loss due to interrupted blood flow to the optic nerve), hypopyon (accumulation of white blood cells in the anterior chamber), or hypotony (low intraocular pressure).44 No deaths were observed in this trial.
+Two sonpiretigene-treated participants (11.1%) and two sham-treated participants (22.2%) with intraocular inflammation required treatment with oral or topical steroids at week 52.
+No participants experienced inflammation of the retina, choroid, or blood vessels of the eye, ischemic neuropathy (sudden vision loss due to interrupted blood flow to the optic nerve), hypopyon (accumulation of white blood cells in the anterior chamber), or hypotony (low intraocular pressure).
+44 No deaths were observed in this trial.
 These findings were consistent at 100 weeks of follow-up with only one additional case of ocular hypertension and anterior chamber cells in the high-dose sonpiretigene arm.
 45 See Supplement Table D3.4 for the full reporting of adverse events.